Bascil/ussd-mobile-money-php/README.md

 ```
 3. Go to "https://account.africastalking.com/".
 Create an account then click on the 'Go to Sandbox App' button

-4. In your sandbox account under USSD > Create Channel , pick a shared service code  such as `*384*` and a channel such as 1100 (Be sure to take a unique channel which is not taken already)
+4. In your sandbox account under USSD > Create Channel , pick a shared service code  such as `*384*` and a channel such as 1100 i.e `*384*1100#` (Be sure to take a unique channel which is not taken already)

 5. Configure your callback url( the URL that points to your application) e.g www.example.com/folder_name/ussd.php then click 'Create channel'.This assumes you are working from a live server whose domain name is example.com.Replace the domain name with your own.